How to get rid of water retention?

 Can we influence our water weight?!

-There are 2 water weight related circumstances we can influence:
+There are two water weight-related circumstances we can influence:

 - Water weight that comes from indulging in too much sodium or from hormonal changes caused by monthly periods or new exercise regime